 Cryptography for Privacy

-For both modules, the Computer Security course (or its equivalent).
+For both modules, the Computer Security course (or its equivalent) is advised.

 The practicals will require programming in Python or C, but only a very basic understanding of the languages will be required.